 Since 1972, the Warm Springs HMA has been surveyed 19 times and gathered 16 times (partial and full gathers) to maintain the population within AML.
 A September 27, 2016, simultaneous double-observer aerial survey led to an estimated population size of 586 horses (513 adult horses and 73 foals; Lubow 2016).
-Assuming a 20 percent annual population growth rate applied to the estimated number of adults over two years, the estimated wild horse population by fall 2018 would be approximately 738 adult horses plus 147 foals.
+Also, a June 18-19, 2018, simultaneous double-observer aerial survey led to an estimated population size of 852 horses (694 adults and 158 foals) (USGS unpublished data, 2018).
 Many burro characteristics make them difficult to detect in aerial surveys; they are relatively small, cryptic-colored, can be hidden by trees and tall shrubs, occur in small groups, and may stand still during surveys (Griffin 2015).
-Despite this difficulty, several ground counts and aerial burro surveys provided an estimated burro population of 49 adults plus 9 foals by fall 2018.
-Assuming a 19 percent population growth rate (Ransom et al. 2016), the estimated burro population by fall 2028 would be 279 adults and 53 foals.
+Despite this difficulty, two ground counts and the June 2018 aerial survey provided an estimated burro population of 68 adults plus 6 foals.
+Assuming a 19 percent population growth rate (Ransom et al. 2016), the estimated burro population by fall 2028 would be 387 adults and 73 foals.